 This report comes in PPT.

-While inflation is falling in most countries, the cost of many products and services still has the capacity to dismay consumers.
-Staple foods are often indispensable, and should benefit from thrift.
-The cost-of-living crisis is pushing consumers to prioritise their spending and seek value, both in terms of their basket of goods and where they shop.
+Although inflation is decreasing in many countries, the prices of numerous products and services remain a concern for consumers.
+Staple foods, being essential, are likely to benefit from frugal spending habits.
+The cost-of-living crisis is driving consumers to prioritise their expenditures and seek value, both in their choice of goods and shopping venues.

 NOTE: Couscous, polenta and quinoa are excluded from staple foods.